vchezganov/cityvehiclespec/templates/operator.md

 {% extends "base.md" %}

 {% block title %}
-Agency
+Operator
 {% endblock %}

 {% block head %}
-**Agency** entity presents information about certain provider.
+**Operator** entity presents information about certain agency or provider.
 It could be a bus operator, a rail agency, or a mobility provider for shared vehicles.
 {% endblock %}